Scouting controversy and conflict: United States

-The Boy Scouts of America, the largest youth organization in the United States, has policies which prohibit atheists, agnostics, and formerly had policies that prohibited known or "avowed homosexuals" from membership in its Scouting program.
-Before the policy change on homosexuality both youths and adults have had their memberships revoked as a result.
+The Boy Scouts of America, the largest youth organization in the United States, has policies which prohibit atheists and agnostics, and formerly had policies that prohibited known or "avowed homosexuals" from membership in its Scouting program.
+Before the policy change on homosexuality, both youths and adults have had their memberships revoked as a result.

 Before the policy change, the BSA contended that these policies were essential in its mission to instill in young people the values of the Scout Oath and Law.
 Until recently the BSA also prohibited girls from participating in two of its programs (Cub Scouting and Boy Scouting).
 These policies are controversial and are considered by some to be discriminatory.

 The organization's legal right to have these policies has been upheld repeatedly by both state and federal courts.
-The Supreme Court of the United States in its Boy Scouts of America v.
+In 2000, the Supreme Court of the United States, in its Boy Scouts of America v.
 Dale decision, affirmed that as a private organization, the BSA can set its own membership standards.
-In recent years, the policy disputes have led to litigation over the terms under which the BSA can access governmental resources including public lands.
+The policy disputes led to litigation over the terms under which the BSA can access governmental resources including public lands.

+On May 23, 2013, The Boy Scouts of America's national governing body voted to rescind the long-standing ban on openly homosexual youth in the program.
+Effective January 1, 2014, "No youth may be denied membership in the Boy Scouts of America on the basis of sexual orientation or preference alone."

+In September 2013, a new group called Trail Life USA was created with a rule of not admitting openly gay youth.
+This new program is not affiliated by the Boy Scouts of America nor recognized as an official Scouting program.
+In September 2013, some Baptist congregations, as well as churches from other Christian denominations, replaced their Boy Scouts of America Troops with those of the Trail Life USA program.